Lapidaria margaretae: Habitat

-Lapidaria margaretae grows sunken into the ground on white quartz plains, in crevices, in red sand or on loose stone.
+Lapidaria margaretae grows on white quartz plains, in crevices, in red sand or on loose stone.
 It is usually located on Northeast-facing gentle hill slope in full sun, or under dwarf shrub in a succulent steppe.
 It often grows near other stone-like succulents, such as Lithops species.

 Cultivation

 Even though there are no commercial uses for L. margaretae, it is sometimes cultivated as an ornamental plant.
-They need full bright sunlight throughout the year and will grow strongly at any time when the weather is warm and sunny and water is available.
+They need full bright sunlight throughout the year and will grow at any time when the weather is warm and sunny and water is available.
 Plants are frost tolerant to -4 C.